hgdeoro/py-arduino/README.md

 Install: python application
 ---------------------------

-You can install into /usr/local with 2 commands:
+You can install Py-Arduino-Proxy into /usr/local with 2 commands:

     $ cd /usr/local
     $ sudo git clone git://github.com/hgdeoro/py-arduino-proxy.git

+Or you could install in it your home directory:

+    $ cd ~
+    $ git clone git://github.com/hgdeoro/py-arduino-proxy.git

 Install: upload sketch
 ----------------------